Ertebølle culture: Whaling and sealing industry

 At Lystrup Enge, Yderhede and other places the bones of cetaceans and pinnipeds have been found; specifically, of killer whales, the white-beaked dolphin, and the bottlenose dolphin among the cetaceans.
 These are not animals requiring whaling voyages on the high seas.
 They could have been washed onto the shore or hunted in shallow waters.

 The seals are the ringed seal, the harp seal and the grey seal.
-These animals for the most part were common in the Littorina Sea but are not found in the Baltic Sea now.
+These animals for the most part were common in the Littorina Sea but (apart from grey seal) are not found in the Baltic Sea now.
 Again, they could have been taken on land or in the shallows.

 The species found raise the question of whether a whaling or sealing industry existed as such or whether the bones came from opportunistic scavenging.
 There is no direct evidence of voyaging out in dugouts to harpoon whales that could kill the voyagers in an instant.
 However, one of the two main types of pottery used was the blubber lamp, a small, oval deep dish in which you ignited a chunk of blubber or even oil with a wick.
 The widespread use of this lamp implies a widespread industry to obtain blubber; i.e., professional whale and seal hunting.